top of page

 Treasurer – Paul Hammett (he/him)

-Paul, who first became involved with youth work at St Mary’s Church in around 2000, completed a degree in Youth & Community Work in 2008 as part of which he founded the Amazing Donkey Youth Club in 2006 that has met at Wendover Youth Centre on Friday nights since.
+Paul, who first became involved with youth work at St Mary’s Church in 2000, completed a degree in Youth & Community Work in 2008 as part of which he founded the Amazing Donkey Youth Club in 2006.
 When Bucks County Council made cuts to their youth provision budget in 2011, Paul and the committee that ran Amazing Donkey were approached and helped to form the charity that now runs the Centre.

 Tess.jpg